element-hq/element-web/README.md

    * __[P5](https://github.com/vector-im/element-web/labels/P5):__ Dubious —
      Will not schedule, would consider patches

-4. __Area__ — Most issues are assigned one or several code "areas" using one of the many `A-` prefixed labels, e.g. `A-Composer` or `A-Spaces`.
+4. __Area__ — Most issues are assigned one or several "areas" using one of the many `A-` prefixed labels, e.g. `A-Composer` or `A-Spaces`.
 Each area label maps to a group of features or portion of the UI surface in the app.

 ### Other common labels